HL7/fhir-shorthand/input/pagecontent/shorthand.md

 #### CodeableConcept

 The shorthand for a CodeableConcept is similar to that for Coding.
-For example, to set `Condition.code`:
+For example, to set Condition.code:

 `* code = SCT#363346000 "Malignant neoplastic disease (disorder)"`